 The Infant Feeding Team (John Radcliffe, Horton and Chipping Norton hospitals) for the most complex cases involving babies under 6 weeks old

 Other local and national breastfeeding support organisations

-La Leche League Oxfordshire Virtual support group meetings and 1:1 help by phone, email and online from local breastfeeding counsellors
+La Leche League Oxfordshire In person and virtual support group meetings and 1:1 help by phone, email and online from local breastfeeding counsellors

 National Breastfeeding Helpline 0300 100 0212, 9.30 am - 9.30pm daily.
 Live web chat also available.